 TREC staff draft or revise rules upon Commission request, as needed, or as required by statute.
+Interested persons may also suggest new or amended rules by filing a petition with the Commission.
 Once drafted, the rulemaking process begins, in which consensus is sought from various stakeholders.
 Draft rules or amendments, where appropriate, are vetted through the Commission's various advisory committees prior to consideration by the Commission.
 After stakeholder input is received and accounted for in the draft language of a new or revised rule, the rule is brought to the Commission for consideration during an open Commission meeting.

 When considering a committee recommendation for a new rule or amendments to an existing rule, the Commission may accept the recommendation, make changes to the recommendation, send the recommendation back to the committee for further development and stakeholder input, or reject the recommendation altogether.
 Upon approval of a new or amended rule, the Commission authorizes publication of the rule in the Texas Register for 30 days to provide the public with the opportunity to comment and give feedback.
 Following this 30-day period, the Commission considers any public feedback or comments received, and the new or amended rule is again brought before the Commission for final approval.
-Upon final adoption, the new or amended rule becomes law 20 days after submission to the Texas Register or on another date specified by the Commission.
+Upon final adoption, the new or amended rule is submitted for publication in the Texas Register for publication.
+The rule becomes law 20 days after submission to the Texas Register or on another date specified by the Commission.